caseyg/awesome/TOPICS.md

 *   [jenna-winkler/ai-power-user-playbook](https://github.com/jenna-winkler/ai-power-user-playbook) - A community-driven playbook of strategies and prompt patterns for effectively working with AI agents.

-*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified control plane with centralized governance, discovery, and observability for all your AI needs.
+*   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.

 *   [langfuse/langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with OpenTelemetry, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23

 ## prompt-injection

 *   [asgeirtj/system\_prompts\_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Collection of extracted System Prompts from popular chatbots like ChatGPT, Claude & Gemini

+## pi-mono

+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback with one click.

+## plan-mode

+*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans visually, share with your team, send feedback with one click.

 ## adventure